marvinmiod/Predict_covid_cases/README.md

 # How to use it
 Clone the repo and run it.

-Predict_covid_module.py is a script that contains the class module of the Explatory Data Analysis (EDA), Model Creation, Model Evaluation and Training History Classes.
+Predict_covid_module.py is a script that contains the class module (WIP).

 Predict_covid_cases.py is a script for deployment of the test dataset